Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Numerical experiments

 As expected, the plain variant is slower as it needs to transfer more data in the first iterations.
 For all cases with a prescribed reduction $f_1^\text{min}<1$, we observe roughly a linear scaling with the maximal TT-rank as predicted by the performance analysis for the compute-bound case.
 And for small ranks, the run-time is of the order of copying the data in memory.
 For our implementation the choice $f_1^\text{min}=1/2$ appears to be optimal even though the theoretical analysis indicates that a smaller $f_1^\text{min}$ could be beneficial.
 Decreasing $f_1^\text{min}$ increases the number of columns of the matrices in the first step.
 This leads to more work and the obtained bandwidth of our TSQR implementation decreases (see \autoref{fig:TSQR_Roofline_bandwidth}).
 The two-sided variant uses thick-bounds as well but it is always slower with our implementation.

 The run-time of the individual steps of the algorithm are illustrated in \autoref{fig:TT-SVD_timings_per_function}.
-We clearly see the effect of combining multiple dimensions to obtain a reduction in the first step: The first TSQR and TSMM steps take longer but all subsequent steps are faster.
+We clearly see the effect of combining multiple dimensions: The first TSQR step takes longer but all subsequent steps are faster.
 The two-sided variant is only slower due to the additional transpose operation required in our implementation.
-For decomposing real-world data, the two-sided variant is probably faster depending on the resulting TT-ranks.
+For real-world problems, the two-sided variant might be faster depending on the resulting TT-ranks.

 To validate our assumptions in the performance analysis in \autoref{sec:TT-SVD_perf_analysis}, we measured data transfers and flops for several cases using CPU performance counters, see \autoref{tab:TT-SVD_likwid_measurements}.
 We compare cases where the simple estimates with the global reduction factor $\bar f$ fit well and we observe a good correlation with the measurements.
-Depending on the dimensions and the desired maximal rank, the reduction in the first step can differ from the following steps (see \autoref{tab:tt_svd_variants_dimensions}).
-For those cases, the equations based on a global reduction factor $\bar f$ provide less accurate results.
+Depending on the dimensions and the desired maximal rank, the reduction in the first step can differ from the following steps (see \autoref{tab:tt_svd_variants_dimensions}) which is not captured by \eqref{eq:TT-SVD_data_volume}, \eqref{eq:TT-SVD_operations}.